Dwarslooper/Dwarslooper/README.md

 Welcome to my GitHub Profile :)

 I'm Dwarslooper, currently 15 years old from Cologne in Germany.
-Im a hobby programmer with an interest in IT Security and i like playing Minecraft and developing Minecraft Mods, Plugins and Datapacks.
+I'm a hobby programmer with a focus on Minecraft development like mods, plugins and datapacks with an interest in IT Security.

 <div align="center">
     <a href="https://dwarslooper.com/?re=discord"><img src="https://img.shields.io/discord/687682739297845269?logo=discord&style=for-the-badge" alt="Discord"/></a>